 THE FEATH3R THEORY

-the feath3r theory (TF3T) is a New York City based dance-theater-media company that produces the work of Artistic Director and Choreographer Raja Feather Kelly.
-As a collaboration of dancers, actors, filmmakers, musicians, photographers, and designers, TF3T explores pop-culture and current cultural phenomena, building original performances that skillfully combine, deconstruct, and reimagine elements of dance, visual media, fashion, drag, standup, minstrelsy, and narrative theater.
+the feath3r theory (TF3T) is a New York City based dance-theatre-media company that produces the work of Artistic Director and Choreographer Raja Feather Kelly.
+As a collaboration of dancers, actors, filmmakers, musicians, photographers, and designers, TF3T explores pop-culture and current cultural phenomena, building original performances that skillfully combine, deconstruct, and reimagine elements of dance, visual media, fashion, drag, standup, minstrelsy, and narrative theatre.

 the feath3r theory (TF3T) was founded in 2009 when Artistic Director Raja Feather Kelly premiered a movement solo dedicated to his interest and infatuation with the life and work of Andy Warhol, titled FANMAIL.
 The number 3 in TF3T speaks to the equal importance of dance-theatre-media in the work.
 The main pillar of Andy Warhol’s philosophy that gives impetus for Raja is the quotes “It's the movies that have really been running things in America ever since they were invented.
 They show you what to do, how to do it, when to do it, how to feel about it, and how to look how you feel about it.”

 Influenced by his research into the life and ideas of Andy Warhol, Kelly expanded his company of dancers and designers to self-produce TF3T’s first evening length production ANDY WARHOL’S DRELLA (I love you Faye Driscoll) to a sold-out audience at The Invisible Dog Art Center in Brooklyn in 2013 and back by popular demand six months later.
 So began TF3T’s The Warhol Series – an ongoing collection of performances, events, and media campaigns that deconstruct and reimagine Kelly’s obsessions with Andy Warhol and the development of popular culture over the past 30 years.
-Catching the attention of the New York Times, Hyperallergic, Brooklyn Paper, and Time Out New York, The Warhol Series includes: DRELLA, COLOR ME, WARHOL (Dixon Place - 2015), Another 37 Reasons to Cry (JACK – 2015), TROPICO (Danspace Project – 2016), and ANOTHER FUCKING WARHOL PRODUCTION (The Kitchen – 2017.
-The ensemble has been awarded a 2018-19 Carthorse Fellowship at the Buran Theatre, and Solange MacArthur Award for New Choreography, and a 2017 Princess Grace Award for Choreography.
+Catching the attention of the New York Times, Hyperallergic, Brooklyn Paper, and Time Out New York, The Warhol Series includes: DRELLA, COLOR ME, WARHOL (Dixon Place - 2015), Another 37 Reasons to Cry (JACK – 2015), TROPICO (Danspace Project – 2016), and ANOTHER FUCKING WARHOL PRODUCTION (The Kitchen, American Dance Festival – 2017/2018).
+The ensemble has been awarded a 2018-2020 HERE Arts Fellowship, a 2018-19 Carthorse Fellowship at the Buran Theatre, and the Solange MacArthur Award for New Choreography, and a Princess Grace Award for Choreography (2017).